AlphaEarth Foundations: An embedding field model for accurate and efficient global mapping from sparse label data: Baseline comparisons

 Prithvi is a temporal pre-trained ViT-based architecture trained in a fashion similar to \cite{cong2022satmae} on Harmonized Landsat Sentinel (HLS) L30 imagery with 30m nominal scale collected over the contiguous United States during 2017 \citep{jakubik2023foundation, Jakubik2023prithvi}.
 Input videos are limited to three in the model version provided by the authors.
 Prithvi is considered a geospatial foundation model, the encoder output from which can be used to solve various downstream tasks.
 While Prithvi authors only explicitly suggest its use with additional deep-learning decoders, it is common to transfer ViT-like architectures via linear decoding as we do here.

-We adapt the approach described in the Prithvi-specific example HLS Multi-temporal Crop Classification Model \citep{Li2023classification}, where encoder outputs are used as embeddings in a crop classification task.
+We use the Prithvi 1.0 model and adapt the approach described in the Prithvi-specific example HLS Multi-temporal Crop Classification Model \citep{Li2023classification}, where encoder outputs are used as embeddings in a crop classification task.
 The multi-temporal embedding dimension is equal to 768 multiplied by the number of frames available (1 to 3) yielding 768 to 2304 dimensions.

 We retrieve input data from the HLSL30: HLS-2 Landsat Operational Land Imager Surface Reflectance and TOA Brightness Daily Global 30m collection \citep{Masek2021hls} on Earth Engine ("NASA/HLS/HLSL30/v002").
 We sample patches of 224x224 at a 30-meter spatial resolution.
 We fetch all images under a specified cloud cover threshold (20\% or 50\%) for the support period and incrementally increase the frame (into the past) by the HLS maximum revisit period until we find an available image.
 We use a cloud coverage threshold of 20\% for all evaluation datasets with the exception of the Descals evaluation dataset, where we use a higher (50\%) cloud coverage threshold due to low imagery availability.
 In rare instances (< 1\% for any given dataset), the cloud coverage-based filtering yields no data, and in these cases we set embeddings for such entries as the expectation over the computed embeddings for a given dataset.